In Europe

 “hen”: Swedish gender-neutral third person pronoun

-My friends Mow, Gee, Lanka, Eva and Bohr and I were having a little party at my house.
+My friends Mow, Gee, Lanka, Eva and Bohr and I were having a little gathering at my place.
 The Swedes would call it a förfest (pre-party).

 Now, Gee is a Turkish graduate student from Lund, in Korea for one term to study the Saemaeul movement, as well as make some money working for Samsung (duh!).
 As we were in the company of Swedes, he teased them about the sing-along drinking games the merry tall folk play.
 Then it began.
 Swedish social drinkers Mow, Eva, and Bohr suggested we play this game, in which we would call the “it” person “bitch”.
 The trio began to hesitate in Swedish.
 The talk was hushed, but intense, and serious.